Named666/BaseDOM/README.md

 # BaseDOM

 BaseDOM is a lightweight, reactive JavaScript framework for building dynamic web applications without the complexity.
-Features signal-based reactivity, a declarative component architecture, and powerful directives—all with zero build setup required.
+It features signal-based reactivity, a declarative component architecture, and powerful directives—all with zero build setup required.

 **No build step required.** BaseDOM works directly in the browser using native ES modules, making it incredibly fast to get started.